Reducing the spread of marine pests

 Once in Victorian waters, marine pests can be spread further by a range of vessels either attached to the hull, in gear or areas that are not cleaned and dried thoroughly.
 Microscopic algal spores and tiny eggs floating in water in the bottom of your boat can stay alive for months.
 In mooring areas and marinas, boat hulls can quickly become infested which can result in the rapid spreading of pests around the state.

 In 2017, mandatory ballast water management requirements for international shipping came into force to reduce the likelihood of marine pest introductions.
-Victoria is now working with other Australian governments on the development of requirements for managing biofouling.
+To further reduce the risk, the Australian Government introduced mandatory biofouling management requirements for international shipping in 2022.